 The following is an oversimplification but gives the principles…

-If you are, at the time, not a regulated person, not in a regulated activity, then no, you do not have to provide ID… (at common law, only need to ID is when one has harmed or threatened of harm to person or property, with a witness or victim pointing you out).
+If you are, at the time, not a regulated person, not in a regulated activity, you are at common law and then no, you do not have to provide ID…and police cannot even ASK you for identification.
+At common law, the only time you can be even be asked and need to provide ID is when you have harmed or threatened of harm to person or property, with a officer or witness having seen you commit a crime.

 The contextual questions one needs to pursue are: